 A Baking Class: Kids love to spend time in the kitchen and there are so many things that they would love to learn about.
 You could teach kids how to bake bread, make cookies or brownies, or even a bigger cooking class and have them make a whole meal.
 Grab the free certificate

 A Stargazing Party: Even if you don’t have a telescope, you can borrow one from a local university or even the library.
 Check out some books and try and find constellations or watch a meteor shower.
 Make sure to have some fun snacks and warm blankets.
 This will be an experience they will always remember.
-(Grab the free printable certificate.)
+Check out these other fun gift ideas for a Stargazing Gift Basket (Grab the free printable certificate.)

 A Cake Decorating Class: Have the cakes pre-made or let the kids cook those as well!
 You could try normal buttercream frosting or even get fancy with some fondant.
 Grab the free printable gift certificate and maybe add a few decorating essentials.
 Grab the free printable.